1. Choose a topic;

 Suggestion:

-1. Try changing some parameters of the equation of motion, such as amplitude A and angular frequency;
+1. Try changing some parameters of the motion equation, such as amplitude A and angular frequency;

 2. Increase the angular frequency of the animation by reducing the denominator in "const w";

-2. Try the "html" button and note that the animation is preserved when exporting the file;
+2. Try the "html" button and evidence that the animation is preserved in the export of the file;

-3. Try the "clone" button and note that it is possible to share the object in the frozen configuration along with the modified code
+3. Try the "clone" button and evidence that it is possible to share the object in the frozen configuration along with the modified code

 Equation